 “Disposable incomes are healthier than some of the other data is telling us,” O’Donaghoe said.
 “There’s a disconnect between people’s perception of their finances and their ability to buy things.”

 Sales of Ford Motor Co.
-(F)’s Territory, Toyota Motor Corp.
+(F:US)’s Territory, Toyota Motor Corp.
 (7203)’s RAV4, Chrysler Group LLC Jeeps and other SUVs rose 50 percent in June from a year earlier and made up a record 34 percent of passenger vehicles sold in the first half of this year.

 That compares to a 10 percent market share in the U.S. over the same period and 7.7 percent in the European Union’s core 15 economies during the first eight months of 2010, the most recent period for which data is available.

 The willingness of consumers to buy SUVs is a positive sign for an economy hit by a 25 percent fall this year in the price of iron ore, Australia’s largest export, said Saul Eslake, chief economist at Bank of America Corp.’s Merrill Lynch in Sydney.

 The SUV sales boom “does seem to sit oddly with other stories about people struggling with the cost of living and cutting back on discretionary spending,” Eslake said.

 The Reserve Bank of Australia cut its key cash rate today to its lowest level since 2009.
 Australia’s economy will need to see a strengthening in “other components of demand” as mining investments in the next 12 months fail to meet earlier expectations, the central bank said.

 In Port Hedland, in the arid north of Western Australia state, ships line up to export about 250 million tons of ore each year.
 Car sales in the town, where the average maximum temperature is above 35 degrees Celsius (95 degrees Fahrenheit) for six months of the year, are thriving.